Farm Labor Contractor Certification

 Click every container below to read the description of each step:

-EF I introduces the certification program and provides an overview of requirements.
+EFI introduces the certification program and provides an overview of requirements.

 Once the contract is signed, EFI schedules a call to coordinate training sessions and audit dates.